rghosh8/capstone-2/README.md

 ### Background

-Although chest X-ray exam is one of the most frequent and cost-effective medical imaging examination,  clinical diagnosis of chest X-ray can be challenging.
+Although chest X-ray exam is one of the most frequent and cost-effective medical imaging examinations,  the clinical diagnosis of chest X-ray is often significantly challenging.
 To achieve clinical accuracy on computer-aided detection and diagnosis (CAD) in real world medical sites on chest X-rays is very difficult [1] where the performance deep neural networks for thorax disease recognition is severely limited by the availability of only 4143 frontal view images [2] (Openi is the previous